 How to Bottle Beer at Home Step by Step

-After fermentation is complete, you need to gather the materials needed to bottle your beer.
+After confirming that the fermentation is complete, gather the materials needed to bottle your beer.
 For instance, you will need beer bottles, caps, auto-siphon, priming sugar, and a sanitizer.
-Next, siphon your beer off the fermenter into a priming bucket or a carboy and begin bottling.
+Next, siphon the beer off the fermenter into a priming bucket or a carboy and begin bottling.

-However, this is just a tip of the iceberg.
+However, this is just a tip of the iceberg as far as beer bottling is concerned.
 There is a detailed step-by-step guide every homebrewer should learn before bottling beer:

 Step 1: Gather the Necessary Equipment